ryadav96/gends/text.md

 # Text

-A flexible typography component that provides consistent desktop-optimized text styles while maintaining accessibility and customization capabilities.
+A flexible typography component that implements a consistent type scale across the application, supporting various text styles from display text to body copy—with semantic HTML rendering and customizable variants.

 ## Key Features

 - **Comprehensive Style Variants**: 22 predefined desktop-optimized styles for displays, headings, and body text
 - **Semantic HTML Support**: Override default elements using the `as` prop for proper HTML semantics
 - **Style Customization**: Extend or override styles using Tailwind CSS classes